aig0216/aig0216.github.io/_pages/projects.md

 Years: (2016-2017) & (2017-2018)

 The Snowy Range in south-central Wyoming is a northern extension of the Colorado Rockies and is subjected to extreme wind and snow events in the winter months.
 The mountain range is surrounded by very few contributing sources of light-absorbing particles.
 This study measured snow for concentrations of black carbon in the Water Years of 2017 and 2018.
-Results showed average North American values of black carbon, dust.
+Results showed average North American values of black carbon and dust.

 **Interdisciplinary Climate Change Expedition, ICCE, Wind River Range Wyoming, Central Wyoming College**